JowitaKolucka/Portfolio/README.md

 ### About me
 👋 Hi, I'm Jowita!

-I'm a software tester with nearly 2 years of hands-on experience.
-I take a holistic approach to quality assurance, with a strong interest in accessibility, security, and automated testing using Playwright.
-I'm passionate about building inclusive and reliable digital experiences — testing is not just about finding bugs, it's about understanding the user.
+I'm a software tester with over 2 years of hands-on experience.
+I take a holistic approach to quality assurance, with a strong interest in accessibility, security, and automated testing using Playwright and Selenium.
+I'm passionate about building inclusive and reliable digital experiences - testing is not just about finding bugs, it's about understanding the user.

 🔍 What you'll find in my repositories: